Dahesor/function-permission-level/README.md

 ## Notes

 This mod only changes the permission level in integrated servers, and thus only affects single player and LAN worlds.
-Installing it on servers has on effects.
+Installing it on servers has no effects.

 On servers, you can simply change the `function-permission-level` option in `server.properties` to achieve the same effect.